cerebral/overmind/packages/overmind-website/guides/beginner/06_usingovermindwithreact.md

 ### Provider

-With the hooks API you can also expose the Overmind instance with a Provider.
+You can also expose the Overmind instance with a Provider.
 This detaches the overmind instance from the actual **useOvermind** hook.
 It is rather consumed from the React context.
-This makes it easier to test components and you can use component libraries which is built for Overmind.
+This makes it easier to test components and do server side rendering.

 ```marksy
 h(Example, { name: "guide/usingovermindwithreact/hook_provider" })